This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 At this point, you could continue on along the Pacific Coast Highway to San Simeon, located approximately 50 miles further south (1 hour and 20 minute drive time).

 William Randolph Hearst’s “La Cuesta Encantada” (The Enchanted Hill) is grand, opulent, and truly remarkable.
-But, it might be best to save that tour for another day so you don’t feel rushed or overwhelmed trying to cram in the sights.
+But, it might be best to save that tour for another day so you don’t feel rushed or overwhelmed trying to cram in all the sights along Big Sur.

-Carmel-by-the-Sea is picture perfect—a living embodiment of an English storybook village.
+Carmel-by-the-Sea is picture-perfect—a modern embodiment of an English storybook village.

-Dotted throughout its charming streets are art galleries, book shops, coffee shops, cafes, and excellent restaurants.
-Strolling its avenues and side streets is the perfect way to close out your 1 day in Big Sur.
+Dotted throughout its charming streets are art galleries, bookshops, coffee shops, cafes, and excellent restaurants.
+Strolling its avenues and side streets is the perfect way to close out your one day in Big Sur.
 Choose from over 40+ restaurants where you can unwind over dinner while re-living the day’s adventures.

-Portabella Restaurant is always a favorite not only because of its picturesque atmosphere but also the food, the main reason to go, is fantastic.
+PortaBella Restaurant is always a favorite not only because of its picturesque atmosphere but also because the food is fantastic.
 The restaurant offers a blend of specialties from Italy, France, and Spain.
-Click here for reservations.

-For additional restaurants in Carmel-by-the Sea, click here.
+For additional restaurants that offer reservations in Carmel-by-the Sea, click here.